Phoebe Tonkin: Other appearances

 Tonkin appeared in the music video for Miles Fisher's 2011 single "Don't Let Go".

 Personal life

-Tonkin was in a four-year relationship with American actor and The Vampire Diaries co-star Paul Wesley, with the couple breaking up in 2017.
+Tonkin was in a four-year relationship with American actor and The Vampire Diaries co-star Paul Wesley, with the relationship ending in 2017.

 On 10 May 2025, Tonkin married art dealer Bernard Lagrange in New York City.
 Claire Holt and Shelley Hennig served as bridesmaids.